IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 * `valency` determines how many active (hot) outgoing connections to different resolved IP addresses your node should maintain when a DNS address is specified.
 The valency setting has no effect when setting an IP address, except when using `0` to disable the connection.

-Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay node should talk to other relay nodes in the network.
-Go to our telegram channel to find out IP addresses and ports of peers.
+Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay nodes should talk to other relay nodes in the network.
+Go to https://explorer.cardano.org/relays/topology.json to find out IP addresses and ports of peers.
+The `topology.json` found at this link is updated once a week.

 #### The P2P topology.json file